The world would be a better place if acts of kindness were regular.

-Some children are even a little fearful of them, and this can come out in bad ways, with frightened children running them off or even throwing things – not to hurt the animal, but to get them to go away.
+Some children are even a little fearful of them, which can come out in bad ways, with frightened children running them off or even throwing things – not to hurt the animal, but to get them away.

 Volunteering together at a local animal shelter can teach your child to be kind not just to people but to animals, too.

-Many shelters will allow kids to help in cleaning and with the feeding of the more docile animals present, and when they learn the simple joys of helping out our furry friends, this is a lesson that will often stick with them.
+Many shelters will allow kids to help clean and feed the more docile animals present, and when they learn the simple joys of helping out our furry friends, this is a lesson that will often stick with them.

 For children who are afraid of animals, it can teach them further benefits of kindness and help them to understand animals a little more.